Hey-o, Wordplayers,

 And more.

-I did find yWriter a bit confusing to work at first, but there is a help guide you can use if you need help.
+I did find yWriter a bit confusing to work at first, but there is a help guide you can use if you need help, and I have a 10 minute walk-through video.
 Once I figured the program out though, I realized how I liked it.

 2. Crafting Unforgettable Characters by K. M. Weiland